-- a) The work days may be altered (between Monday to Friday inclusive) on any project by mutual agreement in writing between the Business Manager and the Employer. - b) The hours of work may be altered (between Monday to Friday inclusive) on any project by mutual agreement in writing between the Business Manager and the Employer. - when working under the four day work week schedule Friday may be used as a makeup day when weather conditions have caused lost time during the regular work week.
+- a) The work days may be altered (between Monday to Friday inclusive) on any project by mutual agreement in writing between the Business Manager/Secretary-Treasurer and the Employer. - b) The hours of work may be altered (between Monday to Friday inclusive) on any project by mutual agreement in writing between the Business Manager/Secretary-Treasurer and the Employer. - c) When working under the four (4) day work week schedule Friday may be used as a make-up day when weather conditions have caused lost time during the regular work week.
 A make-up day will only be worked during the week the time is lost.
-Work performed on a "make-up day" shall be paid at the regular straight time rate for the first ten (10) hours to a maximum of forty (40) hours per week, after which double time (2X) rates shall apply.
-In no case shall the time scheduled on a "make-up day" be less than eight

-(8) hours except where weather conditions dictate otherwise.
+Work performed on a "make-up day" shall be paid at the regular straight time rate for the first ten (10) hours to a maximum of forty (40) hours per week, after which time and one-half (1 1⁄2) rates shall apply.
+In no case shall the time scheduled on a "make-up day" be less than eight (8) hours except where weather conditions dictate otherwise.
 All time worked on a "make-up day" will be at the employee's choice.
 Where a holiday occurs during the normal work week the maximum of thirty (30) hours per week shall form the basis of maximum straight time rate.

-Work performed on Saturday, Sunday or recognized holidays shall be paid at double (2) the regular hourly rate.
+Work performed on Saturday, Sunday or Recognized Holidays shall be paid at the applicable overtime premium.